Elevation: 11,070 ft

 North Ridge Route, Class 2 by Livingston Douglas

 Elbow Canyon [(D)(1)].
-First climb the West Face/West Ridge Route on Peak 11081/North Twin, then descend the South Ridge Route on Peak 11081/North Twin to reach the North Twin/South Twin ridge saddle at 10,540 feet.
+Climb the West Face/West Ridge Route on North Twin, then descend the South Ridge Route on North Twin to reach the North Twin/South Twin ridge saddle at 10,540 feet.